How to say missing something or someone in Italian?

 Practice with QuizletHere's a set of flashcards and quizzes to practice this grammar topic.

-Now that you (hopefully) understood the difference between English and Italian, it’ll be easier to understand the complete structure.
+Now that you (hopefully) understand the difference between English and Italian, it’ll be easier to understand the complete structure.

 Let’s have a look at some examples.
 We’ll give you literal translations together with translations that make more sense.